 Check the terms of your cover, but most landlord insurance policies let you claim for:

-You may be restricted on what you can claim for, for example if you let to students or if your property has been unoccupied for a long time.
+You may be restricted on what you can claim for if, for example, you let to students or your property has been unoccupied for a long time.
 You can read more about how to get the right cover for your property here.